forestbiotech-lab/miRPursuit/docs/source/install.rst

 Installation
 ============

-This pipeline is intended to be run in a linux environment.
+This pipeline is intended to be run in a Linux environment.
 Installation can be accomplished by grabbing a copy of the project from `github <https://github.com/forestbiotech-lab/miRPursuit>`_ and then running the installation script.
 Below are a few lines to help guide you through the installation process.

-* The workflow is optimized to run in the command line as detailed below.
+* The pipeline is optimized to run in the command line as detailed below.
 * To open a terminal on a debian based system press: **CTRL + ALT + T**
 * To install on a remote machine, make a connection via ssh and navigate to the desired path of installation.